tdwg/bdq/tg2/_review/docs/bdqffdq_guide/index.md

 When not represented as objects, controlled value strings MUST be used as values of bdqffdq:ResponseStatus, and bdqffdq:ResponseResult.

-TODO: needs updating.

-?? bdqffdq:hasDataQualityDimension is an object property, bdqffdq:DataQualityDimension is an object.
-Is this an asertion about the vocabularies for dimension, criterion, and enhancement ??

-Due to the requirements of bdqffdq, controlled value strings MUST be used as values of bdqffdq:dataQualityDimension.
+IRIs MUST be use for values for all individual class instances and object properties when using bdqffdq: terms.

 ### 2 Framework for describing data quality

-#### 2.1 Introduction (informative)

-Mathematical formulation, using set theory, and representation as an owl ontology.

-#### 2.1 Description of the bdqffdq ontology (non-normative)
+#### 2.1 Introduction and Context (non-normative)

-This portion of BDQ Core is a specification for a framework for describing data quality.
+The bdqffdq: portion of BDQ Core is a specification for a framework for describing data quality.
+This bdqffdq: framework is based on a mathematical formulation, using set theory (Veiga, 2016), and is represented as an owl ontology.
+This document describes the organization and use of the owl ontology, and gives a summary of the mathematical formulation.

+This document provides a background for understanding the bdqcore: test descriptions.
 Each of the tests in the bdqcore: namespace have been designed and described within this framework and are framed using the terms and concepts from the framework.
 The bdqffdq: framework provides the context for each test, and has shaped decisions made about each test.

+See the [bdqffdq: Term List](../bdqffdq/index.md) for the list of terms in the bdqffdq: vocabulary, and the [owl ontology](../../vocabluary/bdqffdq.owl) for the vocabulary and additional axioms (extension term list).

+#### 2.1 Description of the bdqffdq ontology (non-normative)

-The framework data quality with respect to some specified use.
-It provides a means to describe a use of data, and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.
+The bdqffdq framework describes data quality with respect to some specified use.
+It provides a means to describe a use of data, and what is needed for some data set to have quality for that use.
+That is, bdqffdq lets users describe how to evaluate if some data set is fit for a specified purpose.
 The framework explicitly links data quality to use, and allows formal description of means to assure that data are fit for some specified purpose.

-Organizing terms (1)  Horizontal slices,  Needs, Solutions, Reports (2) Vertical slices Concepts: Measure, Validation, Amendment, Issue.
+Under the framework, data do not have quality in the abstract, but only can be evaluated for quality with respect to a specified purpose.
+The term that purposes and uses of data in bdqffdq is UseCase.

+The framework can be conceptually divided into three horizontal layers or slices: Data Quality Needs, Data Quality Solutions, and Data Quality Reports.
+Needs describe what it means for data to have quality for some use, Solutions describe tools to evaluate quality, and Reports are produced by Solutions to describe the evaluation of quality in particular data sets.

+The framework can also be conceptually divided into four vertical themes, four sets of related concepts that carry through the Needs, Solutions, and Reports layers.
+These concepts are Measures, Validations, Amendments, and Issues.

-Informal term "Test" involves terms in both need and reporting for a concept.
+We use the informal term "Test" to describe these four vertical themes, a test involves terms in both Needs and Solutions, and tests produce particular reporting elements.

 ### 2.1.1 Data Quality Control, Data Quality Assurance

 The framework draws a distinction between Quality Control and Quality Assurance.
 Quality Control processes seek to assess the quality of data for some purpose, then identify changes to the data or to processes around the data for improving the quality of the data.
 Quality Assurance processes seek to filter some set of data to a subset that is fit for some purpose, that is to assure that data used for some purpose are fit for that purpose.

+### 2.1.2 Information Elements

+The framework has an abstract concept of Information Elements.
+To frame tests on Darwin Core terms in a usable way, we list specific Darwin Core terms as the information elements in each test.

 ### 2.1.2 Concepts in the framework, Test Types: Measure, Validation, Amendment, Issue.